timm/tested/docs/onBins.md

 - Divide numeric ranges to emphasis those differences
 - Only reason about the most interesting ranges

-This is called  _discretizaion_:
+This is called  _discretization_:

 > <em> the transformation a set of continuous attributes into discrete ones, by associating categorical values to intervals and thus transforming quantitative data into qualitative data[^garcia].</em>

+Note that once you have the above going, the generating rules or decision trees is just a matter of incremental recursive discritization (see next week).

-For example, here the magic applied to diabetes data.
+For another example of this, here the magic applied to diabetes data.
 Note that:
 - No useful divisions were found for `pres`,and `skin` (and attributes whose ranges have the same distributions in all classes are boring)
 - Most ranges make very little change to the default class distribution shown bottom right (blue:red = `not`:`diabetic` = 5:3).
   - But there are some beauties e,g,